Canton of Bern: Middle Ages

 During the 10th century, the Aare valley came fully under the Second Kingdom of Burgundy.
 Under King Rudolph I and his son Rudolph II Burgundy's influence reached across most of modern Switzerland.
 They established royal courts at Bümpliz, Münsingen, Uetendorf, Wimmis, Kirchberg and Utzenstorf to allow them to govern the Aare valley.
 Later, the Aare valley moved toward closer ties with the Holy Roman Empire during the Ottonian and Salian dynasties.

 The succession dispute following the death of Rudolph III in 1032 allowed the Salian kings to acquire the Kingdom of Upper Burgundy and with it the Aare valley.
 As a part of the Holy Roman Empire, the valley was involved when the Investiture Controversy broke out in 1056.
 In 1077, the Regent of Burgundy, Count Rudolf of Rheinfelden, declared himself as an anti-king against King Henry IV.
 The Bishops of Basel and Lausanne remained loyal to King Henry IV, and took the Rheinfelden lands in Oberaargau and the upper Aare valley.
-After Rudolf's death in 1090, his lands went to his son, Berchtold II of Zähringen.
+After Rudolf's death in 1090, his lands went to his daughter, and through her, to Berchtold II of Zähringen.
 He and his son, Berchtold III, tried to use these lands to expand their power.
 In 1127 the Zähringer were appointed Rector or delegate of the king in Burgundy.
 Their hopes for a new, independent Burgundy were dashed in 1156, and the last Zähringen count, Berchtold V, embarked on a program of city founding.
 The cities of Burgdorf, Murten, Thun and Bern were all founded by Berchtold V. When he died without an heir, the Zähringen lands went to the House of Kyburg, while the offices and fiefs reverted to the empire.